SEDS/mangrove/False-Positive-Checkers/AST-Matchers/ConditionUninitVarExternalFunction/README.md

 	$ cmake -DCMAKE_BUILD_TYPE=RELEASE ../llvm/
 	$ make -j4

+If running against Juliet Test Suite, add the path to the Juliet testcasesupport folder in the run_clang-tool.sh file

+	$ cd static_analysis/setup

+	add -I /path/to/Juliet/testcasesupport in the file run_clang-tool.sh file

 Run the script run_clang-reduce.sh to use our new tool on some sample c source code:

 	$ cd static_analysis/setup